bio-tools/biotoolsDocs/IFB_tools.rst

 .. tip::
    It's very worthwhile to create **contribution guidelines** to communicate how people should contribute to your open source project.
-In GitHub this is done by createing a `*CONTRIBUTING.MD* file <https://help.github.com/en/github/building-a-strong-community/setting-guidelines-for-repository-contributors>`_ file.
-Lots of good advice, templates and examples are available (*e.g.* `<Atom editor <https://github.com/atom/atom/blob/master/CONTRIBUTING.md>`_, `Ruby on Rails <https://github.com/rails/rails/blob/master/CONTRIBUTING.md>`_ and `Open Government <https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md>`_).
+In GitHub this is done by createing a `CONTRIBUTING.MD file <https://help.github.com/en/github/building-a-strong-community/setting-guidelines-for-repository-contributors>`_ file.
+Lots of good advice, templates and examples are available (*e.g.* `Atom editor <https://github.com/atom/atom/blob/master/CONTRIBUTING.md>`_, `Ruby on Rails <https://github.com/rails/rails/blob/master/CONTRIBUTING.md>`_ and `Open Government <https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md>`_).

 .. tip::
    A well maintained **change log** wlll make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.
 Fr some great advice, see `keepachangelog.com <a href ="https://keepachangelog.com/en/1.0.0/">`_.

 .. note::
    Command-line tools should always have human-readable description of their interface.
-If a machine-readable command-line specification (a file) is also available, then you should link to that in the `Download <#Download>`_ section.
+If a machine-readable command-line specification (a file) is also available, then you should link to that in the `Download`_ section.

 ..note::
   You can use **Tutorial** or **Training material** to provide links to an online tutorial or some other training material such as a presentation or video.